DataScienceNigeria/DIB-publication-1/README.md

 # An-Exploratory-Assessment-of-a-Multidimensional-Healthcare-and-Economic-Data-on-COVID-19-in-Nigeria

-This repo is for the data in brief data article that describes the healthcare facilities, state budget, and laboratories in Nigeria in response to the COVID-19 pandemic and the economic situation of the entire population of the country amidst the pandemic.
+This repo is for the data in brief data article titled "An exploratory assessment of a multidimensional healthcare and economic data on COVID-19 in Nigeria" and can be found via <https://cutt.ly/ngx3xMw>.
+The dataset describes the healthcare facilities, state budget, and laboratories in Nigeria in response to the COVID-19 pandemic and the economic situation of the entire population of the country amidst the pandemic.

 ## Highlight